PennLINC/qsirecon/docs/preprocessing.rst

   3. :ref:`sdc_fieldmapless`: The SyN-based susceptibility distortion correction implemented in FMRIPREP.
-To use this method, include argument ``--use-syn-sdc`` when calling qsiprep.
+To use this method, include argument ``--use-syn-sdc`` when calling qsirecon.
 Briefly, this method estimates a SDC warp using ANTS SyN based on an average fieldmap in MNI space.
 For details on this method.

-``qsiprep`` determines if a fieldmap should be used based on the ``"IntendedFor"`` fields in the JSON sidecars in the ``fmap/`` directory.
+``qsirecon`` determines if a fieldmap should be used based on the ``"IntendedFor"`` fields in the JSON sidecars in the ``fmap/`` directory.

 .. _best_b0: